winitzki/scall/tutorial/programming_dhall.md

 The type of the second value depends on the first value (`x`) and cannot be defined separately from that `x`.
 Without knowing `x`, we cannot correctly assign a type to a function that extracts just the value of type `P x`.

+Extracting the second value from a dependent pair requires advanced support of dependent types that Dhall does not provide.

 ### Refinement types and singleton types